PhilipsOnFhir/fhir-2-angular/README.md

-Download from https://www.hl7.org/fhir/downloads.html the definitions.json.zip.
+This contains java program that generates Angular2+ representations of the different FHIR classes and enumerations.
+The classes are based on the code-gen download that is published on the FHIR web-site (https://www.hl7.org/fhir/fhir-codegen-xsd.zip).
-This contains the structure definition of the current fhir build.
+This file contains the structure definition of the current fhir build.
-Unpack the file into the src/main/resources folder.

-Run the GenerateJavaScript class.
+The src/main/resources contains an instance of this file for the different FHIR versions..

+Running the GenerateJavaScript class, will read these files and generate the angular classes.

 Make sure Temp/ts exists

-set idea to java version 8.
+Set idea to java version 8.